gotbletu/shownotes/playstation2_hdl_dump_helper.md

 # Transfer Games to Playstation 2 Hard Drive on Linux
-Add and delete games from our FAT PS2 IDE Hard Drive using HDL Dump Helper GUI
+Add and delete games from our FAT PS2 IDE Hard Drive using HDL Dump Helper GUI.
+This is a java frontend for the commandline program called hdl_dump.
+It has Linux and Windows build, and some says it works on MacOS also.
+This program cannot format your hard drive, so you would still need to either use **winhiip** on Windows or I believe you can format your hard drive directly from the PS2 as well using **HDLoader** from FreeMcBoot.

 * tutorial video: [Link](https://www.youtube.com/watch?v=LpBYuCI0d8E)